 New Jersey American Water uses chloramines to treat the water for customers

-in its Coastal North and Raritan water system to ensure that our drinking water
+in its Coastal and Raritan water systems to ensure that our drinking water

 continues to comply with U.S. Environmental Protection Agency (EPA) and New

-Jersey Department of Environmental Protection (DEP) drinking water
+Jersey Department of Environmental Protection (NJDEP) drinking water

 The EPA imposed more stringent standards to reduce health risks associated